 Contrary to what you might think, alcoholics, don’t always look worse for wear.
 Some of them look normal on the surface.
 They keep their addiction a secret and believe they have it under control.
-These people are examples of a high-functioning alcoholic.
-At Fresh Start Recovery Center, individuals struggling with alcohol use disorder can find the addiction therapy needed to heal and overcome addiction.
+These people are examples of high-functioning alcoholics.
+At Fresh Start Recovery Center, individuals struggling with alcohol use disorder can find alcohol addiction treatment needed to heal and overcome addiction.

 What Is a High-Functioning Alcoholic?